sestito/Python_Autograder/NewAutograder/gui-setup-readme.md

 ### Colors not showing in results
 - This is normal - colors only appear in the GUI
 - Emailed results show PASS/FAIL text instead
+- PDF exports show text without colors

 ### Timeout errors
 - Increase timeout in AutoGrader initialization
-- Default is 10 seconds, can increase to 15-30 for complex code
+- Default is 15 seconds, can increase to 30-60 for complex code
 - Edit line in `autograder_gui.py`: `self.grader = AutoGrader(filepath, timeout=30)`

+### Assignment 6 error: "'bool' object has no attribute 'lower'"
+- This has been fixed in the updated code
+- The error was in parsing the `case_sensitive` parameter
+- Update to the latest version of `autograder_gui.py`

 ## Customization